ShuppaX/The-Forgotten-Ruins/README.md

 # Puzzles
    The puzzles can be softlocked sometimes.
-   The player can get stuck on the last moving staircase in the level if they turn off one of the puzzles torches.

-# Pick upable rock
-   If the rock is too close to a wall / near a corner edge of the platform the player can get "stuck" trying to grab the rock.
-Interruptable with a interaction cancel.

-# Player melee animation
-   The melee animation gets stuck for a short while if the player has movementinput after a melee attack.

 # Dash
    Dash stops if the player pauses during dash.
 (Known issue, probably won't have time to figure it out)